tscz/peaks.js-react/README.md

 - `peaks`: This is the instance of Peaks.js.
 You can use this to interact with the Peaks.js API.
 - `loading`: A Boolean that indicates whether Peaks.js is still initializing.
 You can use this to show a loading spinner, for example.
 - `error`: If an error occurred during initialization, this will be an Error object.
 Otherwise, it will be null.
+- `audioRef`: A ref to the HTMLAudioElement that the Peaks.js instance is associated with.
+You can use this ref to bind the audio element in your JSX.
+- `waveformRef`: A ref to the HTMLDivElement that the Peaks.js instance uses to render the waveform.
+You can use this ref to bind the div element in your JSX.

 ## Example